Ookenfooken/ookenfooken.github.io/_posts/2020-11-01-blog-post-links.md

 My podcast interview with Chris Cuhls on <i> What’s Next? - Events im Wandel </i> about how eye tracking may be useful for event desgin
 ======
 Note, the interview is in German!
-<a href= "https://ablaufregisseur.de/jolande-fooken-whats-next-events-im-wandel-wne045/"> WNE045: SEHEN - Ästhetische Gestaltung </a> <br>
+<a href= "https://ablaufregisseur.de/jolande-fooken-whats-next-events-im-wandel-wne045/"> WNE045: SEHEN -Ästhetische Gestaltung </a> <br>

 An interview about my experience as a postdoctoral fellow in Canada
 ======